 Use The Right Layout

 The layout is everything when designing a contact form.
 So, when building one, make sure that the size of your input fields matches the expected length of the answers.
 For instance, most people have ten or fewer letters in their first name.
 So, ensure your first name input field can support at least ten characters.

 Also, make sure you place field labels above the corresponding input fields for quick reference, and never split a contact form into several columns.
-Keep in mind, you should only have one question per row.
+Keep in mind, that you should only have one question per row.